-NMI’s four funds (Global, Frontier, Fund III and Fund IV) includes 21 investments.
-The portfolio is made up of 8 Equity, 6 Debt and 7 MIV (Microfinance Investment Vehicles) investments.
-NMI recently received funding of MUSD 10 from The Ministry of Climate and Environment in Norway (NICFI) for a Climate Smart Microfinance Fund in Indonesia.
-The fund plans to provide affordable loans to smallholders close to the rainforest to intensify their agriculture production on the condition that they don’t encroach on the Indonesian rainforest.
-The active and direct investments (not MIV) reach ~8 million clients in six countries in Africa and Asia, Cambodia, Kenya, India, Indonesia, Rwanda and Senegal.
+NMI's five funds (Global, Frontier, Fund III, Fund IV, and Climate Smart Fund) includes 24 active investments.
+The portfolio consists of 9 Equity, 8 Debt, and 7 MIV (Microfinance Investment Vehicles) investments.
+NMI recently received funding of 10 million USD from The Ministry of Climate and Environment in Norway (NICFI) for Climate Smart Fund in Indonesia.
+The fund plans to provide affordable loans to smallholders close to the rainforest to intensify their agriculture production on the condition that they don't encroach on the Indonesian rainforest.
+The active and direct investments (not MIV) reach ~9 million clients in six countries in Africa and Asia, and the countries include Cambodia, Kenya, India, Indonesia, Rwanda and Senegal.

 AB Bank Rwanda (Direct, Debt)